hobbymachinist/els/docs/els.md

 4. Special Function Key - F2
 5. Keypad Lock / Unlock
 6. Encoder multiplier change.
 Cyles through 1, 10 & 100.

+### Row 2

-7. Feed / Pitch
+1. Feed / Pitch
-8. Reverse feed direction (only available in manual operations)
+2. Reverse feed direction (not available in all functions)
-9. Turning
+3. Turning
-10. Threading External
+4. Threading External
-11. Stop Operation / Exit setting
+5. Stop Operation / Exit setting
-12. Ready to start / Accept setting
+6. Ready to start / Accept setting

+### Row 3
-13. Z/X axis setting
+1. Z/X axis setting
-14. Zero Z / X axis
+2. Zero Z / X axis
-15. Set position as minimum limit (only for manual turning)
+3. Set position as minimum limit (only for manual turning)
-16. Set position as maximum limit (only for manual turning)
+4. Set position as maximum limit (only for manual turning)
-17. Jog to minimum (only available in manual operations)
+5. Jog to minimum (only available in manual operations)
-17. Jog to maximum (only available in manual operations)
+6. Jog to maximum (only available in manual operations)

 ## Lathe Functions